Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 Description
 ^^^^^^^^^^^

-Status of the last DMA transfer
+Status of the woke last DMA transfer

 Result[0]
 ^^^^^^^^^